The best British Airways World Traveller Plus (premium economy) seats

 As with other cabins, my top picks are the front row window seats for solo travellers and any combination of window and aisle seats for couples.

 I am generally not a fan of the British Airways 777s across all cabins, and that is also the case when it comes to WTP.
-The cabin is large, in a 2-4-2 lay out.
+The cabin is large and in a 2-4-2 layout.
 And though the seats have been refreshed more recently than the older version of the 747 (flying out of Terminal 3), there’s nothing that would make me choose a 777 when there’s a choice.

 Top picks: 61A, 61K

-As said in the general advice section, the World Traveller Plus cabin on the A380 is my favourite cabin and seat for two reasons.
+As mentioned, the World Traveller Plus cabin on the A380 is my favourite cabin and seat for two reasons.
 First, it feels less dense than on the 747 and 777 where the layout is 2-4-2, while the A380 is 2-3-2.
 Plus, it has side bins by the window seats, giving passengers much more space to store personal items than on any other aircraft.

 Again, my top picks would be front row window seats and any window and aisle seats for couples.

 There aren’t as many good or different seats to choose from in the World Traveller Plus cabin across all British Airways aircraft.
-As said, my recommendation would be front row window seats, and if there’s a choice of aircraft, I’d pick the A380 followed by the 787 Dreamliner over the 777 and 747.
+As said, my recommendation would be front row window seats, and if there’s a choice of aircraft, I’d pick the A380 followed by the 787 Dreamliner and then the A350 over the 777.

 Featured Image courtesy of British Airways